Grab our 10 Tips for Free Self Care! Enter your email here:

 You really can’t go wrong with a name that means something to you and your partner.
 Timeless baby names are a great way to do this, and they don’t have to be boring!

-If you want to honor someone in your family but also be a little more contemporary, consider pairing a timeless baby name with a unique middle name.
+If you want to honor someone in your family but also be a little more contemporary, consider pairing a timeless baby name with a unique middle name or vice versa.

 (2) Unique Baby Names

-Create a list of unique names and then ask yourself, “Would I be comfortable with this as a name for my child when he or she is an adult?”
-If the answer is no, keep searching.
+Create a list of unique names and then ask yourself, “Would I be comfortable with this as a name for my child when they are an adult?”
+If the answer is “no,” keep searching.

 (3) Trendy Baby Names

 Does anyone remember the early 2000s when every name ended with “-en”?
-Aiden, Jayden, Brayden, Camden, etc?
+Aiden, Jayden, Brayden, etc?

 Trendy baby names are popular for a reason, but the problem with them is that by the time your child reaches kindergarten, it’s possible that her name might rhyme (or be the same as) everyone else’s.